rahildoshi97/materforge/docs/reference/yaml_schema.md

 # YAML Schema for Material Definition
-This document defines the schema for material definition YAML files in pymatlib v0.4.1.
+This document defines the schema for material definition YAML files in materforge v0.4.1.

 ## Schema Overview